zhoudaquan/MicroNet_ImageNet_Lv_DQ/README.md

 As a result, we are eligible to use the free 16-bit quantization gift and thus the model parameter number is reduded to 1.55M and the FLOPs is reduced to 460M * 0.75 as all the multiplications are as quantized to 16 bits also.

 Thus, the total score is calculated as 1.96M/6.9M + 345M/1170M = 0.578

+## evaluation
+To evaluate the model, simply load the model in the efficientnet_quant folder and resume the checkpoint named 75_5_model.